emberjs/website/source/blog/2019-03-02-update-on-module-unification-and-octane.md

 upfront design and implementation before we had any feedback from real users.

-Nowadays, I think we're a lot better about making sure RFCs are relatively small and focused on doing one thing and doing it well.
+Nowadays, I think we're a lot better about making sure RFCs are relatively small and focused on doing one thing.
 We also tend to prioritize exposing hooks or other primitives that let us test out new ideas in addons.
 This allows us to improve designs based on early feedback, without the strict stability requirements that come with landing something in the framework proper.

-This has worked well for things like `ember-decorators` and `@glimmer/component`, where real world feedback and the ability to make breaking changes based on that feedback was critical.
+This has worked well for things like `ember-decorators` and Glimmer components, where real world feedback and the ability to make breaking changes based on that feedback was critical.
 I'm hopeful that a similar strategy for template imports will be just as successful.

-I recently posted the [SFC & Template Import Primitives RFC](https://github.com/emberjs/rfcs/pull/454), which is the first of several RFCs describing changes to MU or new features that complement MU.
-You should see more RFCs related to this topic in the coming weeks.

-My sincere thanks to everyone who has worked so hard on MU, template imports, and other related efforts.
+My sincere thanks to everyone who has worked so hard on MU and related efforts.
 I'm proud to be part of a community that refuses to charge ahead with something we know isn't right.
 Ember's longevity is, at least in part, explained by our willingness to make these kinds of hard decisions.

 I'm so excited about Ember, our roadmap, and the newfound energy in our community.
 In 2019, a thriving Ember is more important for the web than ever.